yimuchen/UserUtils/Common/doc/Common.md

 @defgroup Common Common
-@brief A collection of functions for simpler experience using STL and boost functions.
+@brief A collection of functions for simpler experience using STL, boost and other basic C++ libraries.

 @details The [STL](http://en.cppreference.com/w/) and [boost](https://www.boost.org/) template libraries are widely-available,